 To protect your personal assets from the debts and liabilities that can come from your business, incorporating the business or forming an LLC with the state where you start the business is an important step.
 Forming an LLC or corporation offers tax advantages, and they both give you better more credibility with your customers, vendors, and business partners.

 If you need help with the process of starting a small business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.